As we step into the new year, here are six suggestions for achievable resolutions that can have a positive effect on both you and your surroundings.

 Reduce Your Plastic Waste

-China recently introduced a ban on importing plastic waste, which means the 1.5 million tonnes previously being offloaded from Japan each year now have nowhere to go.
+In 2019 China introduced a ban on importing plastic waste, which means the 1.5 million tonnes previously being offloaded from Japan each year now have nowhere to go.
 How can you help?
 Switch takeout cups and PET bottles for “keep cups” and flasks, and replace plastic straws with reusable metal or silicon alternatives.
 Keep eco bags on hand, say no to plastic shoppers, and try to change out your regular purchases for sustainably packaged products.
 Some brands, like LUSH cosmetics, even offer rewards for customers who recycle empty plastic bottles back in their stores.

 Get Active, Japanese Style